Graham Roope dies in Grenada

-Graham Roope, the former Surrey and England allrounder, collapsed and died in Grenada yesterday.
-He was 60.
+Graham Roope, the former Surrey and England allrounder, collapsed and died in Grenada on Sunday.
+He was 60

 Roope will probably be best remembered for his outstanding close catching - he was one of the best slip fielders of his generation - and it was this as much as his batting that won him 21 Test and eight ODI caps between 1973 and 1978.
 He scored 860 runs in Tests at 30.71 as well as holding 35 catches, and was unlucky in that he seemed to be on the verge of finding his feet when he was discarded - he made seven fifties, but never reached three figures.